A Distributed Privacy-Preserving Learning Dynamics in General Social Networks: Motivations, Models and Preliminaries

-denotes the \emph{popularity} of option $j$ in round $r$, namely the fraction of the agents adopting option $j$ in round $r$.
+where $Q_j^r = \frac{\sum_{i=1}^{N}X_{i,j}^r}{\sum_{j'=1}^{M}\sum_{i=1}^{N}X_{i,j'}^r}$ denotes the \emph{popularity} of option $j$ in round $r$, namely the fraction of agents adopting option $j$ in round $r$.
 Initially, we assume $Q_j^0=\frac{1}{M}$ for $\forall j\in\mathcal M$ \footnote{Similar to \cite{CelisKV-PODC17}, such an assumption of equal popularities is not crucial to our results.
 Our results hold with arbitrary initial conditions.}.
-The regret function measures the expected average difference between the optimal off-line adoption policy (where every agent adopts the best option with prior knowledge about $\eta_j$ for $\forall j \in \mathcal M$) and our on-line learning algorithm (with no prior knowledge about $\eta_j$) in reward gains up to $R$ rounds.
+The regret function measures the difference between the off-line optimal policy and our on-line learning algorithm in terms of expected cumulative reward averaged over $N$ agents in $R$ rounds.
+In the off-line optimal policy, $\eta_1, \cdots, \eta_M$ are known for each agent and the agent can always adopt the best option as preference; while in our algorithm, each agent adopts one of the options sequentially with no prior knowledge about $\eta_j$.
+In fact, the regret function reflects how the utility of our learning algorithm (represented by the expected average cumulative reward yielded by the adoption policy learnt by our algorithm) approaches the optimum.
+Smaller regret implies each agent learns the optimal option more efficiently through our algorithm, resulting in higher expected average cumulative reward and thus higher learning utility.

-We investigate a distributed social learning dynamics for general (multi-hop) social networks, such that the agents work collaboratively by exchanging information with each other through the general network so as to minimize the above regret function.
-Moreover, our another concern is the privacy preservation issue for the agents such that their information exchange will not result in privacy leakage.
+In this paper, we investigate a distributed social learning algorithm for general (multi-hop) social networks, such that the agents work collaboratively by exchanging experience with each other through a network with general topology, so as to minimize the regret function.
+Moreover, our another concern is the privacy issue for the agents such that their communications will not result in privacy disclosure.